 Due to the stigma surrounding the condition, only a fraction of people seek for OCD treatment.
 However, the condition is in fact a very treatable mental illness.
 The treatment generally involves a combination of psychotherapy and medication.

 While many talk therapy modalities can be implemented for treating OCD, individuals respond particularly well to cognitive-behavioral therapy (CBT).
 People who have moderate to severe cases are often prescribed medication as well.

 The most frequently used medications are as follows:

 - Selective Serotonin Reuptake Inhibitors (SSRIs).
 SSRIs, which are the most common medication prescribed for major depression as well, are generally the most effective class of medication for people with OCD.

 - Certain tricyclic antidepressants, such as Clomipramine.
 Despite having higher side effects than SSRIs, this medication has also been found just as effective.

 - Antipsychotic, such as risperidone and aripiprazole.
 Antipsychotic have been found to have limited effectiveness over short periods of time.
 They are generally only prescribed to patients who do not respond to SSRI treatment.

-NuView Treatment Center is one of the best dual diagnosis treatment centers and we understand that individuals who suffer from obsessive-compulsive disorder (OCD) alongside a substance use disorder often require more care.
-OCD can lead people to turn to addictive substances, and substance abuse can in turn exacerbate the compulsive behaviors and obsessions associated with OCD.
+NuView Treatment Center is one of the best dual diagnosis treatment centers and we understand that individuals who suffer from obsessive-compulsive disorder alongside a substance use disorder often require more care.
+OCD can lead people to turn to addictive substances, and substance abuse can in turn exacerbate the compulsive behaviors and obsessions associated with the condition.